 Foundations of Strategic Communication (4): This class offers students the opportunity to reflect on current communication in the workplace and to improve future communication skills.

-Strategic Communication Research Methods (4): This is a practical, real-world research course, designed to give students methodological skills that can be applied directly in the workplace.
+Quantitative Research Methods (4): This is a practical, real-world research course, designed to give students methodological skills that can be applied directly in the workplace.

 Introduction to Strategic Communication Marketing (4): This course approaches the practice of marketing from the perspective of the general manager.